MadrinanComLab/Exp-PocketBase/README.md

 In `PocketBase`, there are 2 types of collections:
 - <b>Base Collection</b> - is the default collection type and you can use it for any type of data.
 - <b>Auth Collection</b> - contains extra fields to manage users, like username, email, and verified.
 Example of `Auth collection` is the PocketBase default users collections.

+This was discussed because later we will be creating a simple way of authenticating user.

 <em><b>Source:</b></em> https://www.makeuseof.com/pocketbase-what-and-how/#:~:text=Creating%20a%20Collection%20in%20PocketBase&text=A%20collection%20can%20either%20be,username%2C%20email%2C%20and%20verified.